 I don’t notice the 1p savings challenge money leaving my account, or the 10p that leaves every time it rains.
 But I’m aware of the amount that is accumulating in the corresponding savings pot.

-Monzo makes saving effortless.
+Monzo makes saving effortless, and it has certainly given my financial health a boost.
 Even if you just used the in-built account features then I imagine you’d see a change in your saving patterns.
 However, I do think that it’s worth pairing your Monzo account with IFTTT.
 Doing this makes saving fun.
+Open your Monzo account today (if you don’t have one already) and get £5 for free!

 Monzo and IFTTT certainly work for me.
 However, I must admit, I am a big fan of Starling too, which I use for work purposes.
 You should definitely research both, to work out which account is better for you.